Nick Feely

-Nick Feely is an Australian professional footballer who plays as a goalkeeper for Oakleigh Cannons FC.
+Nick Feely (born 9 May 1992) is an Australian professional footballer who plays as a goalkeeper for Oakleigh Cannons.

 Personal life

 Nick is the son of English former professional footballer Peter Feely.

-Feely played for Celtic F.C. at the 2011 HKFC International Soccer Sevens in Hong Kong.
+Feely played for Celtic at the 2011 HKFC International Soccer Sevens in Hong Kong.
 He was also selected for the Australian side at the 2011 FIFA U-20 World Cup.